PROJECT · TOK0 / FIELD COMPRESSION UNIT

 • No memory growth >5% across 1000 sequential compressions

-A >10% regression on any of these fails CI.
-Authors must either restore parity or document the trade-off in the PR description.
+A >10% regression on any of them fails CI.
+Authors either restore parity or document the trade-off in the PR description.

 Tip